davidly/m68/README.md

 files with yor C apps for them to link and run.

 m68 can also load and run CP/M 68K .68k binary files.
 The cpm folder has the Digital Research C compiler, assembler, and linker along with some sample .c and .s apps that can be built and run.
 Those tools all run in m68 along with the binaries they produce.
 Same for the Pascal and BASIC compilers in the mtpascal and CB68 folders.
+The DDT debugger works in the emulator including instruction tracing and breakpoints.

-Trap 0 is used for linux-style syscalls, Trap 2 is used for CP/M 68K, and Trap 15 is used to mimic the 68k emulator
+Trap 0 is used for linux-style syscalls, Trap 2 and trap 3 are used for CP/M 68K, and Trap 15 is used to mimic the 68k emulator

 usage: M68 <M68 arguments> <executable> <app arguments>